SentorG/NewPlatPatch/README.md

 # Platinum IronMON - GIGA Patch Updates
-A list of the updates I have made to the IronMON patch for Pokémon Platinum.<br>It is mainly aimed at Ultimate/Kaizo/Survival/Super Kaizo runners.<br><br>A big thanks to PyroMike for all his help and Arex for initially making the first changes.
+A list of the updates I have made to the IronMON patch for Pokémon Platinum.<br><br>A big thanks to PyroMike for all his help and Arex for initially making the first changes.
 Many thanks to Toxxxyn for his help and support when I was streaming the patch development in my Discord server.
 Lastly, a big thanks to all the streamers who helped me test the early release of the patch.
 We had two people win with it!!
 <br><br>
-I have added snow falling in Twinleaf town (because it's a vibe) but this does technically give an IronMON runner a slight advantage if the fishing pivot has Ice Body, Magic Guard or Snow Cloak.<br>As there might be some controversy over whether this should be included, I have created a snowy version **AND** a clean version.
+I have added snow falling in Twinleaf town (because it's a vibe) but this does technically give an IronMON runner a slight advantage if the fishing pivot has Magic Guard, Ice Body or Snow Cloak.<br>As there might be some controversy over whether this should be included, I have created a snowy version **AND** a clean version.
 The version with snow included will be specified at the start of the file name in the releases as **"snowy"**.
 <br><br>
 Furthermore, I have included two versions of each patch- one with the Frame Limiter on and one with the Frame Limiter off.
 The patch with the file name **"FLX"** has the Frame Limiter turned off (fast).
 <br><br>